param087/swiftML/README.md

 %install '.package(path: "$cwd/swiftML")' swiftML
 ```

+## Contributing

+We welcome contribution from everyone.
+Read the [contribution guide](https://github.com/param087/CONTRIBUTION.md) for information on of how to get started.

+## Community

+swiftML discussions happen on the [Slack](https://join.slack.com/t/swiftml/shared_invite/enQtODgwMjEzOTIxOTkwLWMzYzlmZTQwNjJkNzBiNzNhZGZmN2FhZjBlNDgxNjVjMDkxNDRlM2UxYmMzMmE4ZTMzZmE0ODIxZGQ2NzdiYWI).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.